Atlanta Catastrophic Accident Lawyer

 - Leave permanent disabilities or disfigurements

 When it comes to personal injury lawsuits, catastrophic injury cases are some of the most severe.
-They tend to result in much higher settlements due to the loss and pain that the injured person has experienced and may continue to live with.
+They tend to result in much higher settlements due to the loss and pain the injured person has experienced and may continue to live with.

 Examples of Catastrophic Injuries